This document contains standard operating procedures (SOPs) for the OBO Foundry Operations Committee, and is intended for internal use only.

 5. Appropriate use of object properties.
 Examples of incorrect usage include those based on some interpretation of the label of the object property but not actually fitting the property definition or domain and range.
 A typical example of incorrect usage is R some (A and B and C) to mean R some A and R some B and R some C.

-Once a new ontology has been accepted, the ontology owner should be notified in the ticket and also by email (they were required to supply their email address as part of their new ontology request), ccing obo-discuss & obo-operations-committee.
-The following template should be used to let the ontology owner know that their ontology was accepted, and informing them about the next steps they should take:
+Once a new ontology has been accepted, the ontology owner should be notified by the ontology reviewer, both in the ticket and also via email, cc-ing the obo-discuss & obo-operations-committee mailing lists.
+The following template should be used to let the ontology owner know that their ontology was accepted, and to inform them about the next steps they should take:

 “Thank you again for your ontology submission to the OBO Foundry.
 We are happy to inform you that your ontology (YOURID) has been accepted following discussion in the OBO Operations Committee meeting, YYYY-MM-DD.
 Before we can add it to the OBO ontology registry you need to complete the following steps.